Are you a budding physician applying for your residency? If so, it’s a good idea to familiarize yourself with the ERAS timeline.

 This could include attending physicians who have worked closely with you and can attest to your clinical skills, work ethic, and professionalism.
 It's also important to choose recommenders who are familiar with the specialty you are applying to, as their insights and observations may carry more weight with program directors.

-In addition to LoRs, it’s also recommended to submit two Standardized Letter of Evaluation (SLOE), which are acquired at the end of each fourth year EM clerkship.
+In addition to LoRs, it’s also recommended to submit two Standardized Letters of Evaluation (SLOE), which are acquired at the end of each fourth year EM clerkship.
 Be sure to submit your applications while you wait for SLOEs to be submitted.
 More letters can be added as they become available.

 The MSPE, also known as the Dean's Letter, is an important component of your ERAS application that provides a comprehensive overview of your performance during medical school.
 It showcases your achievements and highlights your personal attributes while addressing any concerns or issues.